nothing in = nothing out!

 - Meta Description

-Each Property has a Data Type - e.g. a text string or a number or rich text body... we’ll come to this later.
+Each Property has a Data Type - e.g. maybe a text string, a number or rich text body... we’ll come to this later.

 Creating your first Document Type

 Document Types is positioned as the first option in the list and is always the starting point for any Umbraco build.
 Hover over the [Document Types] item and you’ll see three dots [...] , click this to see the menu.
-Then you'll get four options, click the [Document Type] option - we want a template automatically created for us.
+Then you'll see four options, click the [Document Type] option - we want a template automatically created for us.

 Enter "HomePage" as the [Name] of our new Document Type - you'll see that an Alias is automatically created for us.

 Enter in the [Description] field "This is our homepage template".
-This text is used to help the editors choose the correct Document Type when creating new Content Nodes.
+This text is used to help the editors choose the correct Document Type when creating new Content Nodes back in the Content Section.

 Click [Save] to store our new Document Type.

 Our new Document Type is now visible as a new item in the Settings Tree under [Document types].
 Now we're going to give this Document Type an icon to help our editors when they will be working with multiple Document Types in the Content Tree.
 Click the white document icon next to the name field, enter "home" into the search field that appears and select the house icon.

 Next, click the [Permissions] icon and check [Allow as root].
 This will allow us to create a homepage at the root of the Content Tree.